UX Researcher

 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.
 To learn more about someone who may be conducting the interview, find their job title on our team page.

-After that, we’ll invite you to record a case study walkthrough video.
-The recording is expected to be 20-minutes in duration and returned within ten days of the screening call.
-In addition to the details below, this discussion on our GitLab Unfiltered YouTube playlist provides an overview of what we’re looking for.
+• After that, we’ll invite you to record a case study walkthrough video.
+The recording is expected to be 20-minutes in duration and returned within ten days of your screening call and scenario-based interview being completed.

 Why we ask for a pre-recorded presentation

-- It helps create a shared understanding of your work between you and our interviewers ahead of the first interview.
+1. It helps create a shared understanding of your work between you and our interviewers ahead of the first team interview.

 Presentation Topics